-The value of taking a reading or listening comprehension test is that it gives you a way to check your understanding of a difficult article, and get explanations and vocabulary help if needed.
+The value of taking a reading or listening comprehension test is that it gives you a way to check how well you understand a difficult article.
 (Of course, it also gives you practice with test-taking and common test question types—very useful if you need to take an important test soon.)

 This TED talk about the uses of extrinsic motivation versus intrinsic rewards has an important message for businesses.
 Dan Pink presents himself as a lawyer making his case (presenting his arguments) on why businesses need to change their thinking.

-He jokes about himself and about American attitudes (expressing or exaggerating stereotypes he doesn’t really believe-- that his audience knows he doesn’t believe, such as “Americans don’t believe in philosophy”) to make a serious point.
+He jokes about himself and about American attitudes by expressing or exaggerating stereotypes he doesn’t really believe (that his audience knows he doesn’t believe, such as “Americans don’t believe in philosophy”) to make a serious point.

 He talks about a “mismatch between what science knows and what business does.”
 Business practices should—but do not-- match what researchers have repeatedly proved to be true.
 His hope is to reverse the assumptions that employers make about how to get the best work from their employees, to make the U.S. and the world more productive.